shadowsupercoder/Crowdfunding/README.md

 ### Run tests

-Use `yarn test` to check tests created for the Crowdfunding smart contract and its tasks for easy deploymanet and easy communication with smart contracts(Crowdfunding, IceToken) without UI. `Tasks.ts` tests includes two DEMOs to fast check if the functionality works as expected.
-Attention!
+Use `yarn test` to check tests created for the Crowdfunding smart contract and its tasks for easy deploymanet and easy communication with smart contracts(Crowdfunding, IceToken) without UI.
+In the `test/Tasks.ts` file are stored two DEMOs to fast check if the functionality works as expected.
+DEMOs are displayed balances and actions for two scenarios:
+- DEMO 1: the user can claim his funds back if funds goal isn't met
+- DEMO 2: the owner can get tokens from SC if funds goal is met Attention!
 The `IceToken` was not tested!

 ### Tests coverage